 In January 2019, The English College merged with the neighbouring and co-owned primary school, Manor Primary School.
 The newly merged schools are now known as The English College - offering a UK curriculum education under the same leadership, from FS1 to Year 13.

-For a school that has been part of the Dubai educational scene for almost 30 years, with a reputation for the provision of excellent academic achievement, and a strong emotional attachment from staff and students past and present, The English College has had its fair share of change in recent years.
+For a school that has been part of the Dubai educational scene for well over 25 years, with a reputation for the provision of excellent academic achievement, and a strong emotional attachment from staff and students past and present, The English College has had its fair share of change in recent years.

 This started with the construction of the English College Primary School - a logical development given the move to 'all-through' schools - which opened in 2004 and closed in 2014 due to 'business reasons'.
 Then followed the re-opening, on the same site, of Manor Primary School (under the same ownership, but separate licence) in September 2016.
 And now, finally, in January 2019, the merger of Manor Primary School with the College to create the all-through school has meant the achievement a goal that started 15 years ago.